ibdknox/brepl/README.md

 lein deps
 ```

 In ./brepl make sure your CLOJURESCRIPT_HOME is set to wherever clojurescript is on your macine.
+Currently
+Brepl uses rlwrap to provide a much better repl experience, so make sure you have that installed.

 ```bash
 ./brepl